-Recruiters and hiring managers have different opinions about the role and importance of cover letters.
+Recruiters and hiring managers have different opinions about the role and importance of a cover letter.
 Some say its purpose is to get your resume read, others say it’s to get you an interview.
 Whichever end of the spectrum you fall on, it’s important to know how to write a good one.

 As Steven Rothberg of College Recruiter says, “Candidates should include cover letters because there’s no harm in providing one to someone who will disregard it, but there’s harm in NOT sending a cover letter to someone who prefers to receive one.”